danmar3/2dlearn-lib/README.md

 # 2dlearn-lib
-A collection of classes and functions used for machine learning
+A collection of classes and functions used for machine learning tasks